 In the case of NFS file system, things are a bit more difficult, as there is no guarantee of write ordering.
-However, since NFS apparently guarantees full flush to backing store on close, the metadata file change list files discussed in 2.1.1.2 should be complete by the time they become visible to the reader SWMR VFDs.
+However, since NFS apparently guarantees full flush to backing store on close, the metadata file change list files discussed in 2.1.1.2 should be complete by the time they become visible.